filecash/filecash-docs/docs/mine/spacerace.md

 {{ $frontmatter.description }}

 The competition’s basic structure is simple: for three weeks, miners will compete to onboard as much storage capacity as possible to the network.
-The top 100 miners globally, as well as the top 50 miners from each continent, will earn Filecoin rewards based on how much storage they and the network achieve during the test period.
+The top 100 miners globally, as well as the top 50 miners from each continent, will earn Filecash rewards based on how much storage they and the network achieve during the test period.

 A miner’s “location,” for regional leaderboards, is the physical location of the mining operation.
 Operations split between multiple regions must run multiple miners.
 Miners will be required to submit documentation verifying their location claims.
 Claiming to be from a different location will disqualify you from rewards and leaderboard inclusion.

 ## How do I participate?

 **The competition period will begin Monday, August 24th at 22:00 UTC** and is open for 3 weeks, ending Monday, September 14th at 21:59 UTC.
-To participate in the competition, run 1 or more miners on the [Testnet](https://docs.filecoin.io/how-to/networks/#testnet).
+To participate in the competition, run 1 or more miners on the [Testnet](https://docs.file.cash/how-to/networks/#testnet).
 You can track your progress on the [Space Race Competition Dashboard](https://spacerace.filecoin.io/).

 You'll also need to complete these steps to be eligible for rewards: